bwplotka/bingo/README.md

 ### Adding a Go Tool

 On repo without `bingo` used before, or with already existing `.bingo` directory, you can start by adding a binary (tool).
 Similar to official way of adding dependencies, like `go get`, do:

-`bingo get -u golang.org/x/tools/cmd/goimports`
+`bingo get golang.org/x/tools/cmd/goimports`

-If you don't pin the version it will use the latest available and pin that version in separate `.bingo/go.mod` module.
+If you don't pin the version it will use the latest available and pin that version in separate `.bingo/goimports.mod` module.

-This will also **always** install the tool in a given version in you `${GOBIN}` path.
+This will also install the **immutable tool** under `${GOBIN}/goimports-<version>`.
+Binaries are versions to make sure proper one is used when needed, which does not require tooling to verify checksums etc.

 ### Changing Version of a Tool